Skip to main content

 Running dual-region setups requires developing, testing, and executing custom operational procedures matching your environments.
 This page outlines key points to consider.

-One of the regions will be considered active and the other passive.
+Region 0 (highlighted in green) is considered active, and Region 1 is considered passive.
 User traffic must only reach the active region.
-We consider Region 0 (underlined in green) the active region and Region 1 the passive region.
 In this case, user traffic would only go to Region 0.
-Region 1 would be considered passive and used in case of the loss of the active region.
+Region 1 is considered passive and used in case of the loss of the active region.
 Due to Zeebe's data replication, you can recover from an active region loss by utilizing the passive region without much downtime.

 Zeebe stretches across the regions due to its use of the Raft protocol, allowing it to communicate and replicate data between all brokers.
 Zeebe exports data to two Elasticsearch instances, one in each region.
-Operate and Tasklist will import the previously exported data and run per region.
+Operate and Tasklist are connected to the local Elasticsearch infrastructure.

 The currently supported Camunda 8 Self-Managed components are: